spadeq/ixf2json/README.md

-# An operational IXF to JSON converter
+# IXF to JSON converter

 A utility that converts IBM DB2 exported IXF to JSON format!